MARS-Group-HAW/mars-explorer/resources/examples/README.md

 - Your models `Mars.Life.Simulations` version must match the version used in the `MARS-Explorer` (you can find the version used by this app at the top of `Explorer/src/electron/ipc-main-handler.ts` -> `const MARS_LIFE_VERSION = "..."`)
+- The project should preferably build with `netcoreapp3.1`
 - Your directory must contain a `config.json` file
 - Your main file (usually `Program.cs`) must read the contents of the `config.json` and pass it to the `Start(...)` method